Updated November 2023 to include results from 2022 season

 The results show a marked effect of crossing year on mean seedling heights, and on the number of nodes, attained after one year of growth.
 Whilst this variation is partly attributable to differences in weather patterns, significant improvements in cultural practice were also made between 2011 and 2015.
 Consequently, the growth rates of seedlings from crosses made from 2013 onwards reflect our general expectation, with average heights across a seedling population of 60-100 cm and 44-49 leaf nodes after the first year of growth, under good weather conditions.
 Similarly, we expect an average of at least 77 nodes by the end of the second year’s growth, and an average of at least 122 nodes by the end of the fourth year's growth.

 The poor performance of seedlings from 2017 crosses during their first year of growth, with average seedling heights of 36 cm (Table 1) and just 37 leaf nodes (Table 2), was probably caused by the very dry growing conditions during the summer of 2018; our watering regime did not fully compensate for the lack of rainfall.
 The reasons for the equally poor first year performance of seedlings from 2019 crosses are unclear.

 The increasing proportions of seedlings attaining 77 internodes (transition from the juvenile phase to the adult vegetative phase) after successive years of growth, between 2012 and the end of the 2022 growing season, are shown in the bar chart opposite.

-Under our growing conditions none of the seedlings reach the adult vegetative phase after one year’s growth, but over 50% of seedlings from crosses made between 2013 and 2018 reached this phase after two years of growth.
-The upward trend in the proportions with successive crossing years between 2010 and 2014 reflects the improvements we've made in cultural practice over time.
+Under our growing conditions none of the seedlings reach the adult vegetative phase after one year’s growth, but over 50% of seedlings from crosses made between 2013 and 2020 reached this phase after two years of growth.
+The general upward trend in the Year 2 proportions with successive crossing years between 2010 and 2020 probably reflects, among other factors, the improvements we've made in cultural practice over time.